Oregon

 A. Authority

 Pardon power rests exclusively in the governor, except for cases of treason for which the legislature has the pardon power.
 Or.
 Const. art.
 V, § 14; Or.
 Rev. Stat. § 144.649.
-No provision for administration.
+There is no statutory structure for administering the pardon power.
 The governor must report to the legislature each grant of clemency, including the reasons for the grant.
 Or.
 Const. art.
 V, § 14.

 B. Eligibility